OfficeDev/office-js-docs-pr.zh-cn/docs/develop/create-sso-office-add-ins-nodejs.md

         showMessage("Office on the web is experiencing a problem.
 Please sign out of Office, close the browser, and then start again."); break;
     case 13008:
-        // The OfficeRuntime.auth.getAccessToken method has already been called and
+        // The Office.auth.getAccessToken method has already been called and
         // that call has not completed yet.
 Only seen in Office on the web. showMessage("Office is still working on the last operation.
 When it completes, try this operation again."); break;